-The Cyber Security specialization is part of the Master’s program Computer Science.
-It is a joint Master’s specialization offered by Delft University of Technology and the University of Twente.
+Cyber Security is a specialization offered by our Master’s programme in Computer Science.
+It is a joint Master’s specialization offered by the University of Twente and Delft University of Technology.

-As a student of the 4TU Cyber Security Master’s specialization, you can enrol in the Computer Science Master at the University of Twente or at Delft University of Technology.
+As a student of the 4TU Cyber Security Master’s specialization, you can enrol in the Computer Science Master’s at the University of Twente or at Delft University of Technology.
 Most courses are taught via tele-lecturing, so that travel between the universities is minimal.
 The programme takes two years and consists of 120 EC courses and project work.
 You can start in September and in February.

-As a cyber security student, you will not have any problems finding a job.
+As a cyber security graduate, you will not have any problems finding a job.
 You can work for a variety of organizations, including the police, ministries, the IT security industry, auditors, research organizations and universities, both in the Netherlands and abroad.